sriram1105-m/HVAC-Indoor-Outdoor-Climate-Pipeline/README.md

-# HVAC Indoor vs Outdoor Climate Comparison - Real Time Production ETL Pipeline usind Azure Data Factory (ADF)
+# HVAC Indoor vs Outdoor Climate Comparison: Real-Time Production ETL Pipeline using Azure Data Factory (ADF)

 This reporsitory showcases a real-world, **production-grade data engineering pipeline** built entirely on **Azure**.
 While this GitHub contains simplified sample data and scripts, the design, orchestration, and architecture follow the exact principles and practices used in real enterprise production systems.